gabrielpoca/gabrielpoca.com/priv/site/books/190101_superintelligence_paths_dangers_strategies.md

 has_review: true
 ---

 I didn't finish it.
-It was very interesting until the middle of the book.
-Then it got boring so I didn't finish it.
-It still recommend the first half.
+It was exciting until the middle of the book.
+Then it got boring, so I didn't finish it.
+I still recommend the first half.